juanpy0223/Lenovo-ThinkCentre-M900-Tiny-PC-Hackintosh/README.md

 - Please add your own PLATFORM INFO, with https://github.com/corpnewt/GenSMBIOS...
 Im using iMac17,1 SMBIOS.

+#edit: if you want to use Dual Monitor, change SMBIOS to MacMini8,1, and generate new serial numbers... thanks to u/Alternative-Record-4 for the info!!!

 # From Windows:

 I followed [Dortania's OpenCore Guide](https://dortania.github.io/)